BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 WHAT TO DO IN WINTER IN ZURICH – ACTIVITIES + TRAVEL TIPS

 Switzerland’s biggest city has tons to offer!
-Personally, Zurich is one of my all-time favorite cities and I’ve spent so much time there that I practically have a Swiss passport (Ha, I wish, these passports are hard to get a hand on!)!
+Personally, Zurich is one of my all-time favorite cities, and I’ve spent so much time there that I practically have a Swiss passport (Ha, I wish, these passports are hard to get a hold of!)!
 Well, at least I feel at home in Zurich (and Switzerland).

 Don’t get me wrong, Switzerland in winter is breathtaking, but Zurich in the winter can be a bit of a buzzkill.
 Especially if it’s your first time visiting the country.
 But fret not!
 I’ve got some insider tips for you to make the most out of your Zurich winter adventure!